Skip to main content

 Skip User Reviews

-• The game features a well-crafted story that keeps players engaged throughout the adventure, with interesting character development and emotional moments.
+• The game features charming visuals and a well-crafted story that keeps players engaged throughout the adventure.

-• The companion character, Haru, often provides excessive exposition and can be annoying due to her constant dialogue and repetitive mechanics.
+• The companion character, Haru, is often seen as annoying due to her constant dialogue and the way she dictates the game's pace.

 • story

-• “So the story unfolds as you progress through these levels; there are a ton of conversations that you have with Haru, and as it progresses, you just keep learning more and more about what's happening, with some cool emotional moments in the game.”
+• “So the story unfolds as you progress through these levels; there are tons of conversations that you have with Haru, and as it progresses, you just keep learning more and more about what's happening, with some cool emotional moments in the game.”

 • “The story of Tale of Onogoro starts when Haru, the shrine maiden of her world, attempts to stop Masutake from obtaining the power of the Total Nexus to become an all-mighty powerful being.”

-• “So the story unfolds as you progress through these levels; there are a ton of conversations that you have with Haru, and as it progresses, you just keep learning more and more about what's happening, and there are some cool emotional moments in the game.”
+• “So the story unfolds as you progress through these levels; there are a ton of conversations that you have with Haru, and as it progresses, you just keep learning more and more about what's happening.”

 • gameplay